College-of-DuPage-Lunabotics/lunabot_ros/README.md

 # Project Overview

-**This branch is for the Yahboom ROSMASTER X3 robot but with custom different code for mapping and navigation.**
+**This branch is for the Yahboom ROSMASTER X3 robot.
+It is ran on a Jetson Xavier NX with Ubuntu 20.04 and ROS 2 Foxy.**

 ### SSH Into the Robot Computer